backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 toc_label: " Workflow :"
 toc_icon: "hiking"
 ---
 I was always good at math growing up, but never really enjoyed it.
 It somehow became my passion early in my college career, and I decided to abandon pre-med to pursue a degree in actuarial science.
-I soon began taking notice of how everybody either **loved** math, or they absolutely dreaded it and would say something along the lines of:

-<center>"I'm just not a math person"</center>
+I soon began taking notice of how people either **loved** math, or they absolutely hated it and would say something along the lines of "I'm just not a math person".

-I've always assumed that these people just never truly gave themselves the oppurtunity to love mathematics because they never really tried to to do well and thoroughly conceptualize the material.
-But then I got thinking, is "I'm just not a math person" a legitimate explanation to their failing grades? *Is mathematical ability genetic?*
+I've always assumed that these people just never gave themselves the oppurtunity to truly enjoy mathematics because they never legitimately tried to to do well, and thoroughly conceptualize the material.
+But then I got thinking, is "I'm just not a math person" a legitimate explanation for their failing grades? *Is mathematical ability genetic?*

 For this project, I am looking to build a model that takes seemingly irrelevant details about students, and uses them to predict their mathematical ability.